 Pathway Partners Mentoring Program

-The mission of the Pathway Partners Mentoring Program is to expose high school students to nurturing relationships with caring adults and to the diversity of opportunities and experiences in our community.
+Pathway Partners Mentoring Program operates as a United Way Partner program and serves students at Marshfield High School and Marshfield Alternative High School.
+Since 1999, mentors have positively influenced the lives of hundreds of high school students in Marshfield.
+Pathway Partners provides three voluntary programs for students who wish to participate — one-on-one mentoring, job shadowing, and informational interviewing.
+Pathway Partners is free and open to all students.
+The mission of the Pathway Partners Mentoring Program is "to expose high school students to nurturing relationships with caring adults and to the diversity of opportunities and experiences in our community.
 These experiences, having guided academic and personal development, will enhance students’ life skills and enable them to make successful transitions to post high school education and employment."
 The purpose of Pathway Partners is to help the students expand their horizons, explore their interests and expose them to a larger world.

-For more information about the Pathway Partners Mentoring Program, contact:
+To get involved or for more information about the Pathway Partners Mentoring Program, contact: